tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what did you do for fun when you were a teenager?
 - did you hae any hobbies or special interests when you were a kid? how were you introduced to them?
 - what were your dreams as a teenager? what did you want to do with your life?
+- what would you teach a child about gambling? do you believe in gambling?

 - what did you find the most rewarding about being parent?